 1. “America the Beautiful”

 3. “Drink to me Only With Thine Eyes”

 8. “Somewhere Over the Rainbow”

-While the list here attempts to target those pieces that have become more common as solos or were originally intended to be possible solos, there are also many other famous classical melodies from larger works that are easily easy to play on the violin.
+Think you have to stick within the pop and folk realm to play beginner violin songs?
+Then think again.
+There are plenty of simple violin songs in the classical music repertoire.
+While the list here attempts to target those pieces that have become more common as solos, there are also many other famous classical melodies from larger works that are easy to play on the violin.

 1. “Greensleeves / What Child is This”

 4. “Bach’s Minuets 1, 2, and 3 in G from the Anna Magdelena Notebook”

 5. “Schubert’s Ave Maria”

 6. “Amazing Grace”